Web-Native Game Distribution in 2026: Portals, Revenue & Playbook

 For most premium mid-core titles, web-native is a complement rather than a replacement.
 The discovery surfaces and audience habits favour casual and mid-core titles with shorter sessions.
 Premium mid-core titles can use web-native for demos, branded experiences, or cross-promo, but app-native usually remains the primary surface.

-What’s the realistic CPM on a portal like Poki or CrazyGames?
+What can you actually expect to earn on a portal like Poki or CrazyGames?

 Can a web build replace an Android build economically?